kevvor/chattyapp/README.md

 ### Run this project

-To run this project clone and start the chatty_server!
+To run this project first clone and start the chatty_server!

 ```
 git@github.com:kevvor/chatty-server.git